 Thomas & Friends Wooden Railway (Fisher Price)

 These wooden train sets are based on the decades-running show Thomas and Friends, which tends to be a big hit with toddlers.

 The Thomas & Friends Wooden Railway sets are now manufactured by Fisher Price.
 They still seem to be high-quality and well-reviewed.
 All of the Thomas & Friends Wooden Railway sets I saw are technically recommended for ages 3 and up, so they can’t make the same safety claims that Brio makes.
 That said, they do seem to be good quality in my experience.

 Melissa and Doug

 This American company started out specializing in wooden puzzles, and now makes a wide range of toys (mostly wooden), including a wooden railroad set.
-The expansion options are much more limited than Brio or Thomas & Friends, but it’s a nice, affordable set.
+The expansion options are much more limited than Brio or Thomas & Friends, but it’s a nice, affordable set from a reputable brand.

 Maple Landmark Name Trains